Our Essential Services

 You can apply for a Swedish work visa in person at a Swedish embassy or online.
 The easiest way is to submit the Swedish work permit application form online.

 Step One: Offer of Employment

-To begin applying for the permit, your Swedish employer will need to submit a written job offer.
-They must also obtain approval from the relevant trade union regarding the job and salary.
-The job offer should also include the length of employment as this is directly linked to the validity period of the visa.
+Your Swedish employer will need to submit a written job offer and obtain approval from the relevant trade union regarding the job and salary.
+The job offer should include the length of employment, as this is directly linked to the validity period of the visa.

 Step Two: Employer Initiates Application

-Once you have received and accepted a job offer, your employer will start the online application for you with the Swedish Migration Agency (Migrationsverket).
+Once you receive and accept a job offer, your employer will start the online application for you with the Swedish Migration Agency (Migrationsverket).
 To do this, they will need your date of birth, information about your citizenship, education, and email address.

 Step Three: Email

-Once your employer has started the application with the Swedish Migration Agency, you will receive an email to start your side of the process.
+Once your employer starts the application, you will receive an email to start your side of the process.
 This is when you will need to list whether you will be moving alone or with your family.

 Step Four: Submit Documents